 Matt Jenkins said, “A regular gardening club is already in operation and the garden is proving popular as a focal point of the community and a space for community events.”

 Green Party Meetings

 Come along to our monthly meeting to discuss our plans for Worcester and Worcestershire.
-Our next meeting starts at 7.30pm on Wednesday 18th July in The Cricketers pub (upstairs room).
+Our next meeting starts at 7.30pm on Wednesday 17th October in The Paul Pry pub (back room) on The Butts, WR1 3PA.
 It would be great to see some new people.